fastapi/fastapi/docs/en/docs/async.md

 !!!
 Warning
     Ahead are high-level details of how FastAPI works underneath.
     This section is for those with some technical knowledge (coroutines, threads, blocking, etc.) and are curious about how FastAPI handles `async def` vs normal `def`.

 ### Path operation functions

-When you declare a *path operation function* with normal `def` instead of `async def`, it is run in an external threadpool that is then awaited, instead of being called directly (as it would block the server).
+When you declare a **path operation function** with normal `def` instead of `async def`, it is run in an external threadpool that is then awaited instead of being called directly (as it would block the server).

-If you are coming from another async framework that does not work in the way described above and you are used to defining trivial compute-only *path operation functions* with plain `def` for a tiny performance gain (about 100 nanoseconds), please note that in **FastAPI** the effect would be quite opposite.
-In these cases, it's better to use `async def` unless your *path operation functions* use code that performs blocking <abbr title="Input/Output: disk reading or writing, network communications.">I/O</abbr>.
+If you are coming from another async framework that does not work in the way described above and you are used to defining trivial compute-only **path operation functions** with plain `def` for a tiny performance gain (about 100 nanoseconds), please note that in FastAPI the effect would be quite opposite.
+In these cases, it's better to use `async def` unless your **path operation functions** use code that performs blocking <abbr title="Input/Output: disk reading or writing, network communications.">I/O</abbr>.

-Still, in both situations, chances are that **FastAPI** will [still be faster](index.md#performance){.internal-link target=_blank} than (or at least comparable to) your previous framework.
+Still, in both situations, chances are that FastAPI will [still be faster](index.md#performance){.internal-link target=_blank} than (or at least comparable to) your previous framework.

 ---